All Episodes

 You know, they're aware of the risk of allowing the radical left to take over.

-And you you went through the whole list.
+And you went through the whole list.

 We'll never get the Senate back again.

-They'll get rid of the electoral college.
+They'll get rid of the Electoral College.

 California and New York will decide who our president is.